Dino-Riders: Comics

 Apart from the miniature comics included with each of the dinosaur toys, Marvel Comics released a three-part miniseries of Dino-Rider comics.
 The comics' storylines were considered to be much darker than the cartoon, sometimes focusing on conflicts between the Valorians.
-For instance, one storyline involves Questar being accused of murdering his brother Tark.
-Tark was captured by the Rulons and made into a human/dinosaur hybrid in the storyline following Questar's trial.
+For instance, one storyline involves Questar being accused of murdering his brother Tark, who was captured by the Rulons and made into a human/dinosaur hybrid in the storyline following Questar's trial.

 The first comic book issue, "The Path", was released in February 1989 and was 23 pages long.
 A Dino-Riders Annual was later released as a hardcover book that contained both the first and second issues in one collection.